Ethnoichthyology: The Cha-Cha

-The Cha Cha, residents of St. Thomas, Virgin Islands, have a strong connection with the fish species in their waters.
-They are proficient in catching fish through three methods.
+The Cha Cha of St. Thomas, Virgin Islands are proficient in catching fish through three methods.
 Traps made of wood, metal, and mesh are used by professional fishermen as well as subsistence fishermen.
 Subsistence fishermen typically set a few traps in shallow water near their homes, whereas professional fishermen set a large number of traps in deep water.
 Seining is one of the least common fishing techniques in the Cha Cha culture due to time restraints and yielding an impractically large catch.
 It is time consuming because it requires a great deal of precision as the technique varies with the size and shape of the fish.
 It is often considered of lesser importance as the yields are usually so great that the fish cannot all be sold before they spoil.
 Seining involves using a vertical net that can be drawn up to encircle a school of fish.
 Handlining, in combination with chumming, is the last of the three methods used by the Cha-Cha.
 Ten or fifteen pounds of small fish called "fry" are ground up in a mixture of sand and then tossed into the water.
 This mixture called chum will attract fish.
 At this point, hand lines are baited with whole fry.
 This method results in large harvests of fish.

 Fish in culture

-Fish, along with being an important food source, occupy a special place in human culture.
+Fish, along with being an important food source, play many roles in human culture.
 Fish star in many novels and movies such as The Old Man and the Sea, Jonah and the Whale, Jaws, Shark Tale and Finding Nemo.
 Fish have also served a spiritual purpose in some religions.
 They are important symbols in religions such as Christianity, Hinduism, and Judaism.
 The Ichthys, a simple fish design, is well known in Christian culture.
 It is thought to be related to the feeding of the multitudes.
 Jesus Christ multiplied loaves of bread and fish in order to feed a large gathering of people.